glasswalk3r/cpan-openbsd-smoker/README.md

   * the scripts provided by CPAN-Reporter-Smoker-OpenBSD distribution.

 Most of the process is documented at [here](http://wiki.cpantesters.org/wiki/SmokerOnOpenBSD).

-### Configuration
+### Quick start

+First clone this repository.
+Then go to the `vagrant` directory.

+Once there, you will find the `Vagrantfile`, where the definitions of the CPAN::Reporter::Smoker VM.
+You will want to look up for the section named "CONFIGURABLE STEPS".
+Some options are required, others not.
+Make sure to read the comments, they are currently the only documentation available.
-Besides editing the Vagrantfile, you need only to copy your metabase_id.json to the metabase directory and hit `vagrant up`.
+Finally, besides the Vagrantfile, you need only to copy your metabase_id.json to the `metabase` directory and hit `vagrant up`.